crashoverride777/swifty-music/README.md

 }
 ```

-NOTE: The following file formats are supported: mp3, wav, aac, ac3, m4a, caf

-Than init the helper as soon as your app launches.
+Than setup the helper as soon as your app launches.

 ```swift
 SwiftyMusic.shared.setup(withFileNames: SwiftyMusicFileName.all)